qzan9/jni-nvm/doc/spdk-gsg.md

     $ lspci -n -s $bdf | cut -d' ' -f3 | sed 's/:/ /'

 note that for NVMe devices, the base class code is `01h`, subclass code is `08h`, and the programming interface is `02h` (NVM Express).

-while the threads used by an SPDK/DPDK application are pinned to logical cores on the system, it is possible for the Linux scheduler to run other tasks in those cores also. to help prevent additional workloads from running on those cores, it is possible to use the `isolcpus` Linux kernel parameter to isolate them from the general Linux scheduler.

-for example, if SPDK/DPDK applications are to run on logical cores 2, 4 and 6, the following should be added to the kernel parameter list:

-    isolcpus=2,4,6

 ## Running SPDK applications ##